[?] Subscribe To This Site

 Whales are mammals and give birth like humans.

-While whale watching in Los Gigantes you will notice large male whales outside groups called pods.
+While observing whales in Los Gigantes you will notice large male whales outside groups called pods.
 They are the prime pod guardians.

 Male whales don't abandon groups unlike old elephants do, by the way.
 Mind elephants would be the only large mammals that seem to have a long term memory like whales which lets both animal species migrate to far away places.
 The elephant does this when in need of a mineral found in specific rocks.